Dave Taylor (ice hockey)

 David Andrew Taylor (born December 4, 1955) is a Canadian former professional ice hockey player who played in the National Hockey League (NHL) with the Los Angeles Kings from 1977 to 1994.
 He featured in the 1993 Stanley Cup Finals with the Kings.

-Following his playing career, he served as the Kings' general manager from 1997 to 2006, and currently serves as Vice-president of Hockey Operations with the NHL's St. Louis Blues.
+Following his playing career, he served as the Kings' general manager from 1997 to 2006, and currently serves as vice-president of Hockey Operations with the NHL's St. Louis Blues.

 Early life

 Taylor was born and raised in Levack, Ontario, a mining town located 45 km northwest of Sudbury, Ontario.
 He began playing minor hockey in Levack and became a young prodigy in the small town.
 In his teens, he attended his local Levack High School while also working in the mine in his hometown.

 Junior and college career

 Taylor found himself playing Junior A for his hometown Onaping Falls Huskies of the Northern Ontario Junior Hockey League in 1973 where he recorded 67 goals and 76 assist to total 143 points in 45 games.

 After one season with Onaping Falls with him graduating from high school.
-Taylor played three seasons of college hockey at Clarkson University, where he still holds the school record for career points (251) goals (98) and assists (153) as well as single season goals (41) assists (67) and points (108) in the 1976-77 campaign where he led all of NCAA that year and won the ECAC Hockey player of the year award. in comparison, opposing teams scored a combined 127 goals on Clarkson that year.
+Taylor played four seasons of college hockey at Clarkson University, where he still holds the school record for career points (251) goals (98) and assists (153) as well as single season goals (41) assists (67) and points (108) in the 1976-77 campaign where he led all of NCAA that year and won the ECAC Hockey player of the year award. in comparison, opposing teams scored a combined 127 goals on Clarkson that year.

 Taylor also played 7 games with the Fort Worth Texans of the Central Hockey League during the 1976–77 season putting up 2 goals and 4 assists for 6 points.